-Goodwill partners with the Milwaukee County Zoo and Milwaukee Mitchell International Airport and Andis Company, partnering with the Department of Workforce Development's and Division of Vocational Rehabilitation (DVR), Department of Health Services (DHS), CESA #1 and Milwaukee Public Schools (MPS) and Racine Unified School District (RUSD) to provide unique training opportunities for young adults in Southeastern Wisconsin.
+Goodwill supports three Project SEARCH sites in Wisconsin - Milwaukee County Zoo, Milwaukee Mitchell International Airport and Andis Company, partnering with the Department of Workforce Development's and Division of Vocational Rehabilitation (DVR), Department of Health Services (DHS), CESA #1, Milwaukee Public Schools (MPS) and Racine Unified School District (RUSD) to provide unique training opportunities for young adults in Southeastern Wisconsin.

 Project SEARCH benefits young adults through: